jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds power armored synth enemies to the list of normal and legendary synths
 * Adds power armored synths to the interior of the Institute (thanks to FAB001 for this)
 * Adds the legendary effects to the naming rules for Institute Power Armor
-* Injects Institute Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Institute Power Armor into the legendary drop lists in Power Armor to the People
 * Adds combinations for Linings B-F to every piece of the Institute power armor

 **Compatibility:**